remmy-mbugua/ecommerce_bi_project/ecommerce_bi_project_README.md

 - **Visuals**: RFM segments, segment transitions, cohort heatmaps
 - **Insights**:
-  - High-value customers = 33% of revenue
+  - High-value customers = 1/3 of customers
-  - Half of new users churn within 3 months
+  - Half of new users are low engagement within 3 months
-  - Signs of improving engagement, but churn risks rising
+  - Signs of improving engagement with the high-value segment expanding, but churn risks rising

 ![Customer Behaviour](images/customer_behaviour.PNG)